 Yes, in fact, we encourage you to get the word out.
 We do request that you do not advertise as Dreams.Build and you must advertise that you are an affiliate and not an official Dreams.Build representative.

-No, you must choose between either the Kickback or the reduced commission rate as your affiliate plan.
+No, you can not choose both plans as an affiliate.
+You must choose between either the Kickback or the reduced commission rate as your affiliate plan.

 We have a few locations where you can view our charity donations.
 Before we give to a charity, you will be able to see our charity ticker at the bottom of our homepage, which automatically calculates the amount from funded projects in a month.
 This resets each month but can be used to check our donation numbers for the current month.